Joe Salave'a

-Joe Fagaofe Salave'a (/sɑːləˈveɪ.ə/; born March 23, 1975) is an American football coach and former defensive tackle who is currently the associate head coach, run game coordinator and defensive line coach at the University of Miami.
-He previously served as the associate head coach, defensive line coach and co-defensive coordinator at the University of Oregon from 2017 to 2021.
+Joe Fagaofe Salave'a (/sɑːləˈveɪ.ə/; born March 23, 1975) is an American football coach and former defensive tackle who is currently the associate head coach, and defensive line coach at the University of Arizona.
+He previously served as the associate head coach, defensive line coach and co-defensive coordinator at the University of Oregon from 2017 to 2021 and the University of Miami from 2022 to 2024.

-Salave'a played college football at the University of Arizona and was drafted by the Tennessee Oilers in the fourth round of the 1998 NFL Draft.
+Salave'a played college football at the University of Arizona and was drafted by the Tennessee Oilers in the fourth round of the 1998 NFL draft.
 He played for nine seasons in the NFL with the Tennessee Oilers / Titans, Baltimore Ravens, San Diego Chargers and Washington Redskins.
 Following the end of his playing career, Salave’a began coaching at San Jose State University as a defensive line coach in 2008.
 Since then, he has coached at the University of Arizona, Washington State University and the University of Oregon.

 Early life

-Joe Salave’a attended Widefield High School,located in Widefield, CO, 1990.
-Salave'a moved to Oceanside, California near San Diego, in 1991, and graduated from Oceanside High School.
+Salave'a attended Widefield High School, located in Security-Widefield, Colorado, 1990.
+He moved to Oceanside, California near San Diego, in 1991, and graduated from Oceanside High School.